Kartaverse/PT-Data-Nodes-Docs/docs/fuses.md

 ![ptImage](images/fuse-ptImage.png)

 The "Index" control allows you to cycle through each of the source images.
-If you move the Index control past the number of source images found in the .pts file it will hold on the last image.
+If you move the Index control past the number of source images found in the .pts file it will hold on to the last image.

 Typical Node Connections: